bethanyxwu/ipen5810/README.md

 Most employees want their employer to improve the company's overall strength and development opportunities;
 Engineers and sales pay more attention to work-life balance (WLB) issues Employees in the United Kingdom are more concerned about WLB issues;
-Sales, Finance and Engineers are more likely to make extreme comments about their jobs
+Sales, Finance and Engineers are more likely to make extreme comments about their jobs;
+The topics covered can be leveraged to predict the duration of employment and positively impact compensation rates and work-life balance.